Bioconductor/bioconductor.org/content/help/education-training.md

 The Bioconductor teaching committee reports to the Bioconductor [Community Advisory Board](http://bioconductor.org/about/community-advisory-board/).
 It is currently chaired by Charlotte Soneson and Laurent Gatto.
-Membership is open to everybody interested in contributing and joining the discussion during the monthly meetings (announced on the Google group, see below).
+There’s no formal joining process or minimum commitment required — simply attend one of the monthly meetings (announced on the Google group, see below) or engage in our discussions to become a part of our community.

 This meta-repository is used for general discussions.
 The respective lessons are developed as modules in their own repositories.